Matt Hasselbeck: Personal life

 Hasselbeck is married to Sarah Egnaczyk.
 They met at age 17.
 Sarah was an athlete at Boston College, playing with the field hockey team.
 Together they live in Weston, Massachusetts, and have two daughters, Annabelle (born 2001) and Mallory (born 2003), and one son, Henry (born 2005).
-Annabelle and Mallory both play women's lacrosse at Boston College, while Henry is a quarterback who enrolled in UCLA in 2024.
+Annabelle and Mallory both play women's lacrosse at Boston College, while Henry is a quarterback who currently plays for Appalachian State.

 Matt and his wife have both been struck by lightning.
 Matt was struck in 1996.

 He is a born again Christian and participates in online Bible studies with former teammates and current players.

 He is the brother-in-law of television personality Elisabeth Hasselbeck, who is married to his younger brother Tim.
 Tim also played quarterback at Boston College and in the NFL.
 He now works for ESPN.

 Hasselbeck was inducted into the Seattle Seahawks Ring of Honor on October 25, 2021.